Welcome to Ferndale's

 If you are a resident and need these hazardous materials removed, contact SOCRRA's Special Household Waste Hotline for a collection appointment at 248-288-5153.

 As an alternative to bagging and curbside pickup, many residents enjoy the natural benefits of composting.
-Check out tips for effective composting to get started.
+Check out the Compost Pilot Program page to learn how to get involved.

 Our Department of Public Works (DPW) services all Ferndale residences.
 Simply rake your leaves to the curb by 7:00 a.m. on the Monday of your scheduled week's pickup and DPW will be by before the end of the week to vacuum them.